 The long processing time of public-key operations on networked embedded devices enables even a single adversary to target these computationally expensive handshake operations in a DoS attack.
 To protect constrained devices against such attacks, we introduced a collaborative puzzle-based DoS protection mechanism.
 The main goal of this mechanism is to adapt the cryptographic puzzle approach of HIP DEX to the device constraints in the embedded domain and the resource asymmetry in the IoT.
 To this end, we developed an attack detection mechanism that allows the target device to only request a puzzle-based resource commitment from its handshake peer in case of a potential DoS attack.
 As a result, a legitimate handshake peer only has to invest its possibly scarce resources during an on-going attack.
-Moreover, we devised a collaborative difficulty selection strategy that enables the target device to adjust its requested resource commitment for the resource asymmetry between networked embedded devices and conventional hosts or services in the IoT.
+Moreover, we devised a collaborative difficulty selection strategy that enables the target device to adjust its requested resource commitment based on additional information from an on-path gateway.
+This allows the device to account for the resource asymmetry between networked embedded devices and conventional hosts or services in the IoT.